“[An] artist with strong instrumental skills, a compelling voice, and a knack for creating arrangements that are

 — Jean Hewson- Penguin Eggs Magazine

-Rosemary Lawton, 2019 ECMA Roots/Traditional nominee, 2019 MusicNL Celtic/Traditional and Female Artist of the Year nominee, and 2018 MusicNL Celtic/Traditional and Female Artist of the Year nominee, is an up-and-coming force within the Newfoundland music scene.
+Rosemary Lawton, winner of the 2019 MusicNL Celtic/Traditional Artist of the year and nominee of the2019 ECMA Roots/Traditional nominee, 2019, MusicNL Celtic/Traditional and Female Artist of the Year nominee, and 2018 MusicNL Celtic/Traditional and Female Artist of the Year nominee, is an up-and-coming force within the Newfoundland music scene.

 Her music is a hybrid of both classical and traditional genres.
 There is an underlying hint of classical influence in her unique arrangements of both traditional songs and her original compositions.
 Her voice is reminiscent of the high soprano Celtic singing of Ireland but with a punch.

 Rosemary is helping to preserve Newfoundland’s rich tradition by collecting, recording, and performing Newfoundland traditional music.

 In her new albums “Untamed,” "Fierce," and her brand new song book "Resilience," Rosemary Lawton explores traditional Newfoundland and Labrador songs that focus on tales of empowering women.
 These songs prove that people hundreds of years ago imagined women breaking boundaries, and leaving behind the gender norms of the time.
 At the time, these songs acted as wishes for the future.
 Now they are windows to the past yet they are still relevant today.
 These songs are culturally and historically relevant to Newfoundland and Labrador’s past and need to be shared with this new generation of Newfoundlanders.

 “Rosemary Lawton may sum up that marriage of traditional meets modern more than any rising artist on the island today. ”